 Finally, this project will be carried out in close collaboration with BSI, the UK’s national standards body, to yield significant governance or policy implications for designing effective standards, which expedite the diffusion of technologies to boost firm performance.

 The PhD project will provide a significant contribution to the academic literature.
 It is also anticipated to achieve high impact and wider engagement with business practices (via a deeper understanding of efficiency gains through learning from standards) and policy bodies (via productivity growth and governance of standards development).

 The Midlands Graduate School is an accredited Economic and Social Research Council (ESRC) Doctoral Training Partnership (DTP).
 One of 14 such partnerships in the UK, the Midlands Graduate School is a collaboration between the University of Warwick, Aston University, University of Birmingham, University of Leicester, Loughborough University and the University of Nottingham.

-Our ESRC studentships cover fees and maintenance stipend and extensive support for research training, as well as research activity support grants.
+Our ESRC studentships cover fees, maintenance stipend, and extensive support for research training, as well as research activity support grants.
 Support is available only to successful applicants who fulfil eligibility criteria.
-To check your eligibility, visit: www.mgsdtp.ac.uk/studentships/eligibility/.

-Informal enquiries about the research or NUBS prior to application can be directed to:
+Informal enquiries about the research or Nottingham University Business School prior to application can be directed to Cher Li.